oomol-lab/pdf-craft/README.md

 ### Correction

-Because the original scan is not clear or intact, OCR may misrecognize some content.
+OCR may misrecognize some content due to the original scan being unclear or dirty.
 LLM can be used to find these errors based on contextual inference and correct them.
-When calling the `analyse` method, configure `correction_mode` to enable the correction function.
+When calling the `analyse` method, configure `correction_mode` to enable the errata feature.

 ```python
 from pdf_craft import analyse, CorrectionMode